opnfv/dovetail/docs/testing/user/testspecification/vpn/index.rst

 =====

-The VPN test area evaluates the ability of the system under test to support VPN networking for virtual workdloads.
+The VPN test area evaluates the ability of the system under test to support VPN networking for virtual workloads.
 The tests in this suite will evaluate establishing VPN networks, publishing and communication between endpoints using BGP and tear down of the networks.

 References